MattOhare1999/dissertation/documentation/notes/notes.md

   * UMAP is far faster than t-SNE, gets faster in comparison to t-SNE the more data you have.
   * Can use UMAP for pandas dataframes - as long as tell UMAP how to measure distance for each of those different datatype columns.
   * UMAP is linear in cost for embedding dimensions
+  * Can also make use of labels for supervised dimension reduction